 Wasilla is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 9,284 people and 12 constituent neighborhoods, Wasilla is the sixth largest community in Alaska.

-Wasilla is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Wasilla isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wasilla are a mix of both white- and blue-collar jobs.
 Overall, Wasilla is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Wasilla who work in office and administrative support (18.11%), sales jobs (10.06%), and healthcare (7.44%).